sumeshofficial/Operating-System/Introduction/Virtualizing_The_CPU.md

  - When to pause or resume a task

 This scheduling is based on different policies and algorithms, which help the OS balance performance, fairness, and responsiveness.

-### Summary

-#### In simple terms:

-The OS performs CPU virtualization by dividing the CPU’s time among many programs so that each one feels like it has its own processor — even though they all share the same physical CPU.